iann0036/amazon-connect-cfn/docs/AWS_Connect_Instance.md

 # AWS::Connect::Instance

-The Amazon Connect instance resource creates a virtual call center instance within the account.
+An Amazon Connect instance contains all of the resources and settings related to your contact center.

+After you create an instance, you can add further Amazon Connect resources within the instance by referencing it.

-Removing this resource will remove any subresources such as contact flows and phone numbers.
+> **Note**: Removing this resource will remove any subresources such as contact flows and phone numbers.

 ## Properties